o-biotech/public-web-docs/docs/ingest-process-send/connecting-first-device.md

 ### Best Practice IoT Ensemble Schema

-When starting with our shared plans, to get the most out of the system, there is a [best practice schema](../deep-dive/device-setup/best-practice-schema) that we recommend using to send IoT messages.
+To get the most out of the system, we recommend using our [best practice schema](../deep-dive/device-setup/best-practice-schema) to send IoT messages.
 This allows for the collection of device data, sensor readings, and sensor metadata to deliver a rich, pre-configured IoT experience.
 In short, the structure is as follows:

 ```json
 {